jhonnatas/Snake/README.md

 # Snake
- Game Snake developed using HTML5  - Javascript
+ Game Snake developed using HTML, CSS and Javascript